peeto/Kids-Ears-vs-Adults-Ears/README.md

 # Kids-Ears-vs-Adults-Ears
 An implementation of some science I've been testing throughout my life

 I've read on the Internet about kids using high frequencies as ring tones on their phones so their parents can't hear their phones ring.
-Before I was a teen I could up to around 24kHz and now I can't even hear 18kHz.
+Before I was a teen I hear could up to around 24kHz and now I can't even hear 18kHz.
 So for all your fun I've created a 22.05kHz tone for just that purpose.
 If you want to know why I chose that particular frequency or how it could backfire you'll have to read on.
 I've also added some other sounds out of inspiration.
 Here's the list:

 1. built/ear-kids-vs-adults.wav
 2. built/the-brown-sound.wav